Privilege and Solidarity

 I think that these types of spaces – where privileged folks come together to learn from and push each other, and do the deep emotional work that comes with challenging our own privilege – are important and crucial.
 But I think they’re also dangerous.
 When we gather together in a group of rich people, even if our goal is to talk about social justice, we risk perpetuating class privilege because it is so ingrained in us.
 We want to create a space of support and challenge, so that we can do our own work to become better allies and activists.
 We don’t want create insular networks/spaces/communities of progressive or radical rich people with no accountability to a larger movement.
 But I think that the boundary between these two scenarios is a fine line that we sometimes, often unintentionally, cross.

 The concept of “safety” in these types of spaces has a lot of problematic implications.
 Outside of this context, I mostly think of “safe space” as a way for people who directly deal with a specific type of oppression to create a temporary space in which that form of oppression is alleviated as much as possible (i.e. space for queer people, space for survivors, space for people of color, etc.).
-I think it’s also possible to conceptualize “safe space” as an intentional space where everyone present has consensed on a specific set of agreements about respect, listening, confidentiality, etc. But in progressive donor circles, I think an implication underlying the concept of “safe space” is that it is a space in which rich people can talk about the specific experience of having class privilege without the fear of being heard or challenged by people with whom that privilege is not shared.
+I think it’s also possible to conceptualize “safe space” as an intentional space where everyone present has consented on a specific set of agreements about respect, listening, confidentiality, etc. But in progressive donor circles, I think an implication underlying the concept of “safe space” is that it is a space in which rich people can talk about the specific experience of having class privilege without the fear of being heard or challenged by people with whom that privilege is not shared.

 I think it’s a misuse of the concept of safety to use the term “safe space” to describe a space that is designed for people with privilege, no matter what the purpose.
 We live in an unjust society that creates innumerable circumstances in which safety (in various forms) is available to privileged people at the expense of people who are oppressed.
 Using “safety” to justify or describe spaces that exclude people who lack a certain type of privilege not only implies that people who aren’t as privileged as we are somehow make us “unsafe,” it ignores the reality of power dynamics and the meaning of safety in the general world.
 As members of a dominant class, we feel “safe” within oppressive structures.
 Institutionalized oppression is designed to make us feel safe.